Convergence Rates for Gaussian Mixtures of Experts: Introduction

-In the setting of finite mixture models, while the early literature focused on identifiability issues~\cite{Teicher-1960, Teicher-1961, Teicher-1963, Lindsay-1995}, recent work has provided a substantive inferential theory; see for example~\cite{Rousseau-Mengersen-11, Nguyen-13, Jonas-2017, Ho-Nguyen-SIAM-18}.
-Chen~\cite{Chen-95} set the stage for these recent developments by establishing a convergence rate of $n^{-1/4}$ for parameter estimation in the univariate setting of over-specified mixture models.
-Later, Nguyen~\cite{Nguyen-13} used the Wasserstein metric to analyze the posterior convergence rates of parameter estimation for both finite and infinite mixtures.
-Recently, Ho et al.~\cite{Ho-Nguyen-SIAM-18} provided a unified framework to rigorously characterize the convergence rates of parameter estimation based on the singularity structures of finite mixture models.
+In the setting of finite mixture models, while the early literature focused on identifiability issues~\citep{Teicher-1960, Teicher-1961, Teicher-1963, Lindsay-1995}, recent work has provided a substantive inferential theory; see for example~\citep{Rousseau-Mengersen-11, Nguyen-13, Jonas-2017, Ho-Nguyen-AOS-17, Ho-Nguyen-SIAM-18}.
+To the best of our knowledge,~\cite{Chen-95} set the stage for these recent developments by establishing a convergence rate of $n^{-1/4}$ for parameter estimation in the univariate setting of over-specified mixture models.
+Later,~\cite{Nguyen-13} used the Wasserstein metric to analyze the posterior convergence rates of parameter estimation for both finite and infinite mixtures.
+Recently,~\cite{Ho-Nguyen-SIAM-18} provided a unified framework to rigorously characterize the convergence rates of parameter estimation based on the singularity structures of finite mixture models.
 Their results demonstrated that there is a connection between the singularities of these models and the algebraic-geometric structure of the parameter space.